-to begin returning to normal.
+But, as the song says, there is always "sunshine behind a clouded sky;" and soon there was increasing hope for a better tomorrow.
+The dreaded Delta variant eventually gave way to the less virulent Omicron, and the Covid-19 restrictions were gradually lifted, allowing life and the economy to begin returning to normal.
 Government signed the Blue Bond deal with the Nature Conservancy, and all of a sudden the Super Bond was not "super" anymore.
 Our public servants valiantly answered the government's call to sacrifice some of their salaries for a while, and that kept the sharp claws of the IMF from digging into our backs.
-There were sacrifices all around, for the general citizenry have endured the painfully high fuel prices without resorting to demonstrations civil disobedience, understanding that it was due to the impact of international events.
+There were sacrifices all around, for the general citizenry have endured the painfully high fuel prices without resorting to demonstrations and civil disobedience, understanding that it was due to the impact of international events.
 But their faith was a bit shaken when top level technocrats were first rewarded with reinstatement of their "fat" allowances.
 Nevertheless, the strides have been many and noteworthy over the past two years of this PUP administration, and their party organ, The Belize Times, has weekly chronicled the many steps along the way of fulfilling their PlanBelize manifesto.
-In agriculture, there is the surging cattle industry, a number of small-farmers training and assistance programs, the new Taiwan-assisted sheep and goat production industry, major farm road improvements in the northern sugar belt, and mediation efforts to keep the sugar industry going forward, etc. Just last week they bragged about the Blue Economy ministry cohosting a "Climate Resilience Forum and Booth Fair" focusing on "enhancing adaptation planning and increasing climate resistance in the coastal zone and fisheries sector."
+In agriculture, there is the surging cattle industry, a number of small-farmers training and assistance programs, the new Taiwan-assisted sheep and goat production industry, major farm road improvements in the northern sugar belt, and mediation efforts to keep the sugar industry going forward, etc. Just last week they bragged about the Blue Economy ministry cohosting a "Climate Resilience Forum and Booth Fair" focussing on "enhancing adaptation planning and increasing climate resistance in the coastal zone and fisheries sector."
 It's a long list of accomplishments, too numerous to list here, and they are worthy of appreciation by Belizean citizens.